LucaBonini/simple-microservices/README.md

 ### Note
-if you use Postman to make requests then the body as to be `x-www-urlencoded`
+if you use Postman to make requests then the body has to be `x-www-urlencoded`